ElementsProject/libwally-core/README.md

-If you wish to explicitly choose the python version to use, set the `PYTHON_VERSION` environment variable (to e.g. `2`, `2.7`, `3` etc) before running pip or (when compiling manually) `./configure`.
+If you wish to explicitly choose the python version to use, set the `PYTHON_VERSION` environment variable (to e.g. `2`, `2.7`, `3` etc) before running `pip` or (when compiling manually) `./configure`.

-You can also install the binary wally releases using the released wheel files without having to compile the library, e.g.:
+You can also install the binary [wally releases](https://github.com/ElementsProject/libwally-core/releases) using the released wheel files without having to compile the library, e.g.:

 ```
 pip install wallycore-0.8.0-cp37-cp37m-linux_x86_64.whl
 ```

-The script `tools/build_python_wheels.sh` builds the release files and can be used as an example for your own python projects.
+The script `tools/build_python_manylinux_wheels.sh` builds the release files and can be used as an example for your own python projects.

 ### Android